CartoDB/training/_posts/2016-06-01-elections-workshop.md

 #### Winner party + Population Density

-In this case we are going to use the winner party to create a category map.
-We are also going to use the opacity to
+In this case we are going to use the winner party in each municipality to create a category map.
+To add another dimension to our map, we are goint to use the opacity as a symbol for the population density.
+In order to do so, we are going to use the same formula than before, and add a new set of CartoCSS rules based on the `pop_density` column.

 ##### SQL
 ```sql